Assessments

 What sets cognitive assessments apart from achievement assessments?

-Cognitive assessments explore the way a person thinks, reasons, and processes information.
-Achievement assessments take a different focus, examining academic skills such as reading, writing, and mathematics.
+Cognitive assessments look at how a person thinks, reasons, and processes information.
+Achievement assessments, on the other hand, focus on academic abilities such as reading, writing, and mathematics.

 How long do the assessments take?

-Most assessments take a few hours across one or two sessions.
-This allows enough time for a thoughtful and developmentally informed process.
+Assessments typically take a few hours, spread across one or two sessions.
+This approach allows enough time for a careful and developmentally informed process.

 Yes.
-Our reports are recognised by schools and allied health or educational professionals, and may help inform appropriate support and guidance.
+Our reports are recognised by schools and other allied health or educational professionals and may help guide appropriate care.

 Yes.
 You will receive a clear, personalised report with recommendations designed to help improve learning and well-being.